kkots/ggxrd_hitbox_overlay_2211/README.md

 ; You can assign same key to multiple features - it will toggle/set in motion all of them simultaneously.
 ; You don't need to reload the mod when you change this file - it re-reads this settings file automatically when it changes.

+; All of these settings can be changed using the mod's UI which can be seen in the game if you press ESC (by default, see modWindowVisibilityToggle).

 ; A keyboard shortcut to toggle GIF mode.
 ; GIF mode is:
 ; 1) Background becomes black